aklimchu/ft_irc/README.md

 - `i`: Invisible mode.
 - `o`: Operator status.

-**Note**: Additional commands or modes may be implemented as bonus features.
-Check the project source or contact the author for details.

 ## 🧪 Testing
 - **Basic Testing with Netcat**:
   Connect using `nc -C localhost <port>` and send raw IRC commands to verify server responses.
 Example: